Understanding 0.125 as a Percent: A thorough look

 -

 Moving the decimal point: While multiplying by 100 achieves the same result as moving the decimal point two places to the right, remember that this is a shortcut, not the underlying mathematical principle.
-Understanding the underlying fractional representation provides a more robust understanding.
+Understanding the underlying fractional representation provides a more reliable understanding.

 -